playframework/play-meta/releasing/play.md

 <https://oss.sonatype.org/#nexus-search;gav~com.typesafe.play~~2.8.2~~>

-**Warning**: after pushing the a tag to GitHub, a Travis job will be trigger.
+**Warning**: after pushing the a tag to GitHub, a GitHub actions workflow will be trigger.
 This job will fail for `2.7.x` (not on other branches).
 The reason of the failure is a circular dependency with Omnidoc.

 ### Step 2 - release external modules